-Up to now we have been dealing with a rather impoverished semantics: meanings were just put on a pile, one by one.
-This has proved to be sufficient for many purposes, but it is far less than what is needed to cover the full range of natural language expressions.
-Two kinds of words stand out here as an exception: logical connectives and quantifiers.
-The problem with logical connectives (and, or, not and so on) is that their syntax is quite flexible.
-In general, they may take complements of any type.
+Merge as we have defined it so far is monotone: the reader may check that if we have structures \mathfrak{S}1 and \mathfrak{S}2 , then the semantics underlying $\mathfrak{S}1 \oplus \mathfrak{S}2$ logially implies that underlying \mathfrak{S}1 and \mathfrak{S}2 .
+Thus the semantics is incomplete: there is no way to implement a semantics of negation.14 Meanings are therefore only added, there is no way to negate meanings, or quantify over objects.
+This is obviously not enough to cover the full range of natural language expressions.
+In this section we shall propose a new type of variable that will allow to deal with logical connectives and quantifiers.
+The problem with logical connectives (and, or, not and so on) is twofold: from a semantic point of view they do not take variables but the entire proposition in their scope; from a combinatorial point of view their syntax is very flexible.
+In general, they may take arguments of any type.
 Any constituent may be negated, any two constituents may be coordinated.
 The only restriction is that in the binary cases we may only take two constituents of the same type.
 It is not the place here to defend the correctness of this analysis.
-[55] have argued convincingly that any syntactic category forms a boolean structure.
+[53] have argued convincingly that any syntactic category forms a boolean structure.
 Moreover, the exceptions to the identity restriction tend to be marginal so that we simply disregard them.